Kenza-raki/Guess_The_Number_Game/README.md

 4. **Start Guessing**: The game will start automatically.
 You have 10 chances to guess the correct number.

-5. **Enter Your Guess**: Enter your guessed number in the input field and click the "Guess" button.
+5. **Enter Your Guess**: Enter your guessed number in the input field and click the "Check" button.

 6. **Receive Feedback**: After each guess:
    - If your guess is higher than the target number, you will see a message saying "Too high!
 Try again."
    - If your guess is lower than the target number, you will see a message saying "Too low!
 Try again."
    - If your guess is correct, you will see a message saying '' Congratulations!
-You guessed the correct number ''
+That is Correct ''

      <img src="https://github.com/Kenza-raki/Guess_The_Number_Game/assets/116951093/a03b4836-8cc5-49db-8be2-66b6c1bfa410" >

-   - If you run out of chances without guessing the correct number, you will see a message saying "You lost!
-The correct number was X ''
+   - If you run out of chances without guessing the correct number, you will see a message saying "You lost!  ''

    - <img src="https://github.com/Kenza-raki/Guess_The_Number_Game/assets/116951093/589026a9-747b-407f-b590-006ad048799d">